douglask3/webpageGenerator/content/Research/fireMIP.md

 ### TM2r
 <hr>

 This package will be used to calculate atmospheric seasonal concentrations of CO<sub>2</sub> from model outputs of fluxes from Net Primary Production, hetrotrophic respiration, and fire.
 [Click here](https://github.com/douglask3/tm2R) for code development.
-More info comign soon.
+More info coming soon.

 ### gitBasedProjects
 <hr>